What Is A Townhouse? Everything You Need To Know

 1. Calculate Your Housing Budget

 Like any other home, the cost to buy a townhouse will vary depending on several factors, including location, size and amenities.
-Also, remember that townhouses are typically managed by an HOA, which can cost an extra monthly fee.
+Keep in mind that townhouses are typically managed by a homeowners association, which can cost an extra monthly fee.

 Before you start looking for a home, figure out how much you want to spend on the total purchase price and monthly mortgage payment.
 Don’t forget to include additional expenses, like your down payment and closing costs.